 UFO Reports in Canada

 For this study, the working definition of a UFO is an object seen in the sky which its observer cannot identify.

 The following table shows the numbers of reported UFOs per year since 1989.

 |Year||Number of cases||Cumulative total|

-Although some researchers have suggested that the numbers of UFO cases have declined around the world in recent years (including a recent television special titled Where Have All the UFOs Gone?), this does not appear to be the case in Canada.
-Report numbers have risen and decreased from year to year, but, if anything, there appears to be a slight overall increase in the numbers of sightings reported.
-Admittedly, the yearly figures are greatly dependent on many factors, especially the cooperation of contributors to the survey.
+Report numbers have risen and decreased from year to year, but, had been increasing up until 1998.
+However, we must recognize that the yearly figures are greatly dependent on many factors, especially the cooperation of contributors to the survey.
 The all-time high count in 1993 was almost entirely due to a single major fireball event which was reported by hundreds of independent observers across the country.

 There are several reasons for including IFOs such as fireballs and bolides in the UFO report database.
 First, previous studies of UFO data have included meteor and fireball reports.
 In many instances, observers fail to recognize stars, aircraft and bolides, and therefore report them as UFOs.
 That is why some UFO investigators often spend many hours sorting IFOs from UFOs.
 Historically, analyses of UFO data such as American projects Grudge, Sign and Blue Book all included raw UFO data which later resolved into categories of UFOs and IFOs.
 Another reason is that observed objects are sometimes quickly assigned a particular IFO explanation even though later investigation suggests such an explanation was unwarranted.